directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson31.md

 {{</alert>}}

 {{<card header="**1st script**">}}
-The photo captures a serene lake surrounded by majestic mountains with a terrace offering a breathtaking vantage point.<br/>
+The photo captures a serene lake surrounded by majestic mountains along with a terrace that offers a breathtaking vantage point.<br/>
 The magnificent blue mountains and crystal-clear lake set against a blue sky with drifting white clouds look like a painting.<br/>
 The water extends under the terrace, making it appear as if the terrace is floating on the lake. <br/>
 The terrace is enclosed by transparent acrylic railings, providing an unobstructed view of the water below. <br/>
 <br/>
 The explanation will be long, so I'll pause here.<br/>
 <br/>
-(81 words)
+(83 words)
 {{</card>}}